ChalmersGU-data-structure-courses/lab-system/README.md

 To get started, create an untracked copy of `gitlab_config_personal.py.template` and remove the suffix.
 Fill in and/or change the configuration values according to your needs.

-The template configuration file includes documentation for each parameter in the form of comments.
+The above template configuration file includes documentation for each parameter in the form of comments.
 After reading the current document, you should be able to make sense of these comments.

 ## Running